Yoav (musician): Early life

+Yoav was raised on classical music, with "light" music being forbidden within his household.
+He gained exposure to pop music through friends, and was heavily influenced by the bands OMD and Wham!.

+Career

-His debut album Charmed and Strange was released in early 2008.
-Yoav's music features his own vocals and accompaniment by an acoustic guitar, which he uses to create electronica-style beats with his hands.
+Yoav's debut album Charmed and Strange was released in early 2008.
+His music features his own vocals and accompaniment by an acoustic guitar, which he uses to create electronica-style beats with his hands.
 He has also released two singles, "Club Thing" and "Beautiful Lie", the former having some success and charting in countries around Europe.
 His song "Adore Adore" was also featured in "Redwood", an episode of The Mentalist.
 He also had a version of his cover song of "Where Is My Mind?" featured in the 2011 film Sucker Punch, which starred actress and singer Emily Browning.
 The song was subsequently included on the soundtrack.